pytest-dev/pytest/doc/en/reference/plugin_list.rst

      *status*: N/A,
      *requires*: N/A

-     Service that exposes a REST API that can be used to interract remotely with Pytest.
+     Service that exposes a REST API that can be used to interact remotely with Pytest.
 It is shipped with a dashboard that enables running tests in a more convenient way.

   :pypi:`pytest-aggreport`
      *last release*: Mar 07, 2021,